 Chilean seabass have been particularly affected by pirate fishing.
 Slow-growing fish that breed late in life, they are naturally vulnerable to overfishing.
 Unfortunately, poaching is rampant, especially in remote Antarctic waters where law enforcement is difficult.
-Eleven nations have been identified as trafficking illegal Chilean seabass, and it's currently on the Seafood Watch "Avoid" list.

 A Crime Against the Environment and Economies